EdLeckert/ha-tmobilehome/README.md

 Note that the `T-Mobile Gateway` entity must be enabled for this to work.
 Go to the `Settings\Devices & services\Entities` tab, find the entity, and edit it to set the `Enabled` switch.

-### Display a list of clients known to the gateway in a table
+### Display and edit a list of clients known to the gateway in a table

 The gateway's client list can be conveniently displayed by using a [custom:flex-table-card](https://github.com/custom-cards/flex-table-card).

+The latest release of the card allows editing and calling actions.
+These features can be used to easily maintain the list of hostnames where the gateway was unable to provide a useful name.

-This sample configuration uses the `Get Client List` action mentioned above to populate a table with client details:
+This sample configuration uses the `Get Client List` action to populate a table with client details, and the `Set Client Hostname` action after an edit to override the default hostname provided by the gateway.
+It also allows text in cells to be selected for copying to the clipboard:

 ```yaml
 type: custom:flex-table-card